 This topic holds the following subjects:

-A New Entity, just inserted onto the Canvas
+A New Entity, just inserted into the Workspace

 After inserting the newly created item, the Diagram Toolbox will switch back to the Select tool unless you have used the CTRL key when starting the "insert mode", then it will allow you to continue inserting new items.

 For each new item in the diagram, an entry will be added to the correct treenode in the Diagram Explorer.

 After inserting an item, you can edit it.

 In order to create a link (any "link" available), you first need to have other objects in your diagram.
 After that, click one of the link buttons and you will see the cursor change in the Editor Workspace.
 When you hover over an item that supports links, the cursor will change into a hand cursor, press the mouse button and keep it pressed.
 If you move away from the item, you can move to another item and release the mouse button.
 This will establish a link between the two items.

 By default, there will be a direct link.
 You can also create a link with one or more static points in between the two linked objects.
 After selecting the first object, click outside that object in an empty area of the Workspace, this will create a point, next continue drawing the link or selecting the second object.